MicrosoftDocs/azure-dev-docs/articles/terraform/configure-avd-network-settings.md

 [Learn more about using Terraform in Azure](/azure/terraform)

-This article provides an overview of how to use Terraform to deploy an ARM Azure Virtual Desktop environment, not AVD Classic.
+This article provides an overview of how to use Terraform to configure the network settings for Azure Virtual Desktop.

 In this article, you learn how to: